Physician Assistant, M.M.S.

 Application Process

-Apply through the Central Application Service for Physician Assistants (CASPA) between mid-April and November 1.
-The PA supplemental application, found in the CASPA Program Materials section, must also be completed during the same time frame.
-CASPA will not send your application materials without completion of this section.
-Payment for the supplemental application processing is made by going to SLU Marketplace.
+Apply through the Central Application Service for Physician Assistants (CASPA) between mid-April and Nov.
+1. The SLU PA supplemental application, found in the CASPA Program Materials section, must also be completed during the same time frame.
+CASPA will not send your application materials without the completion of this section.
+Payment for the supplemental application processing fee of $45 is made by going to SLU Marketplace.

 Applications completed and verified by CASPA will not be reviewed without the supplemental fee or appropriate fee waiver.